apache/spark/docs/streaming-programming-guide.md

 val pairs = words.map(word => (word, 1))
 val wordCounts = pairs.reduceByKey(_ + _)

-// Print a few of the counts to the console wordCounts.print()
+// Print the first ten elements of each RDD generated in this DStream to the console wordCounts.print()
 {% endhighlight %}